signalfx/signalflow-library/library/signalfx/detectors/apm/README.md

 Some of the principal differences are as follows:

 - Whereas the functions appearing in `against_recent`, `against_periods`, `aperiodic`, `countdown`, and `not_reporting` generally take an input stream as an argument, the functions in the `apm` module do not take input streams.
-Rather, they take filters and other parameters, and these produce data blocks that are passed to statistically-oriented procedures.
+Rather, they take filters and other parameters, and these produce data or histogram blocks that are passed to statistically-oriented procedures.
 - Since the APM metrics consist of percentiles and counts, the patterns do not have the same general applicability as those captured in the modules mentioned above.
-For example, an estimate of the spread of a distribution can be obtained by taking the difference between percentiles, and an alert can be conditioned on the volume of traffic (captured in the metric `spans.count`) via a compound condition.
+For example, an estimate of the spread of a distribution can be obtained by taking the difference between percentiles, and an alert can be conditioned on the volume of traffic (captured in the metric `spans.count` or histogram metric `spans`) via a compound condition.
 Of course, the patterns do apply to other scenarios in which percentiles are emitted as metrics (replacing the metrics `spans.duration.ns.*` and `spans.count` as appropriate), and indeed the modules for workflows and RUM metrics utilize the same code.
-- In this setting the schema is somewhat known, so the `apm` module engages in metadata manipulation (error ratios are calculated using the `sf_error` dimension, and the dimensions `sf_environment`, `sf_service`, `sf_operation` are assumed present throughout), whereas the more generic modules do not.
+- In this setting the schema is somewhat known, so the `apm` module engages in metadata manipulation (error ratios are calculated using the `sf_error` dimension, and the dimensions `sf_environment`/`deployment.environment`, `sf_service`/`service.name`, `sf_operation` are assumed present throughout), whereas the more generic modules do not.
 Similarly, rollups are specified since the metric types are known.

 #### Terminology